 WHO WE ARE

 We are employees and former employees of the Utah Geological Survey in Salt Lake City, and the Museum of Ancient Life at Thanksgiving Point, Lehi, Utah.
 The project lead scientist is the Utah State Paleontologist, Dr. Jim Kirkland.
 Assistant State Paleontologist and fossil preparator Don DeBlieux will be doing some of the preparation and training.
 Scott Madsen, formerly of the UGS, will be the lead preparator on the project.
 Madsen's expertise is in preparing very tiny, fragile and complex bones and teeth (like the one above), but he has worked with dinosaurs of all sizes for 40 years.
-Scott is committed to working for at least a year on this project (hopefully longer), and your donations will secure his services at a fair rate.
-The people of Thanksgiving Point stepped up when the block needed a home and they recognize the potential for a great educational opportunity and live exhibit.
+Scott is committed to working for at least another year on this project (hopefully longer), and your donations will secure his services at a fair rate.

 WHY WE ARE DOING THIS